AAA World Cruiserweight Championship: History

-The inaugural champion was Alex Koslov, who defeated Alan Stone and Xtreme Tiger at AAA Television Taping on May 21, 2009, in Aguascalientes, Aguascalientes.
+A single-elimination tournament was held to crown the inaugural AAA World Cruiserweight Championship during the tapings of Sin Limite from March 20, 2009 to May 21, 2009.
+The tournament began with a 13-man Domo de la Muerte match with participants entering at regular intervals to determine the 12 participants and matchups in the quarterfinals.
+The order in which competitors successfully escaped the cage determined their seeding for the quarterfinal matchups.
+The last participant remaining in the cage was eliminated from the tournament.
+Alex Koslov won the tournament by defeating Alan Stone and Xtreme Tiger in the three-way tournament final at Sin Limite.

 On August 17, 2014, at Triplemanía XXII, the Cruiserweight Champion Daga defended the title in a 10-man elimination match, where also participated the AAA Fusion Champion Fénix.
 El Hijo del Fantasma won the match and unified both titles, deactivating the Fusion Championship and renaming the title as AAA World Cruiserweight Championship.
 On February 10, 2021, the champion Laredo Kid faced the Major League Wrestling's World Middleweight Champion Lio Rush in a title vs. title match.
 Despite Rush winning the match and being recognized as champion, a few days later AAA did not recognize the title change.
 Instead, Laredo Kid appeared on AAA show with the title belt.
-According to Konnan, an AAA booker, Rush lost the title back to Laredo Kid in a un-televised match.
+According to Konnan, an AAA booker, Rush lost the title back to Laredo Kid in an un-televised match.
 On May 5, Laredo Kid appeared in MLW Fusion with the AAA title, making an in-character statement where he refused to recognize Rush as champion.

-Laredo Kid is the longest reigning champion at 1,218 days.
-During his reign, Laredo Kid was defeated by Lio Rush in a unification match to unify the AAA World Cruiserweight Championship with Rush's MLW World Middleweight Championship – though this reign was not recognized by AAA.
-The shortest reigning champion was Alex Koslov who held the title for 9 days from August 21, 2009 to August 30, 2009.
-Koslov and Xtreme Tiger have held the title the most times with 2 championship reigns.
-The youngest champion is Daga who won at the age of 24 years and 136 days.
-The oldest champion is Juventud Guerrera who won at the age of 37 years and 178 days.
+On the June 26, 2026, episode of SmackDown taped on June 23, the AAA World Cruiserweight Championship was defended in WWE for the first time as Rey Fenix successfully retained the title against Nathan Frazer.